 Will low carb green smoothies spike my blood sugar?

-Many ingredients suggested for smoothies, like fruits, have a high glycemic index.
+Many ingredients suggested for smoothies, like fruits (banana and pineapple), have a high glycemic index.
 This means they will spike your blood sugar and insulin levels almost immediately.
 This is the exact opposite of what you are striving for on a low-carb diet.

 Are protein smoothies good for weight loss?